4ked/TRNZT/README.md

 TRNZT
 =========
-TRNZT is a web and mobile application purposed to put all modes of transportation under the spotlight, for everyone, all the time.
-By using existing accounts with services such as über, lyft, and more...TRNZT shows you everything, plain and simple.
-You can easily judge your next ride the way you want: price, time, or perhaps luxury.
-With future expansion for cabs, buses, water transport, and more; TRNZT will truly allow you to see everything.
+TRNZT is a web-based application purposed to assist users in selecting their next mode of transportation.
+While collecting data from available services including über, lyft, taxis, and more... everyone will see which option is best for them.
+Filter your search by costs, time, and more to maximize your experience using TRNZT, all in a simple interface.
+TRNZT is travel made simple.

 ## Contents